 CA law: 3 years to file under Labor Code § 1102.5 for retaliation for whistleblowing.
 For a government employee, 1 year under Government Code § 8547.

-For every 4 hours an employee works, they are supposed to have a duty free, uninterrupted 10 minute rest break.
+For every 4 hours, or major fraction thereof, an employee works, they are supposed to have a duty free, uninterrupted 10 minute rest break.
 For every 5 hours of working an employee is entitled to a 30 minute, uninterrupted meal break.
-If an employee works beyond these hours, such as 8 hour day- that employee is entitled to: 2 ten minute rest breaks and 1 thirty minute meal break.
+If an employee works beyond these hours, such as 8 hour day- that employee is entitled to: 2 ten minute rest breaks and 1 thirty minute meal break; same would be true if an employee worked 7 1/2 hours as it is a major fraction thereof, for example.
 If the employee works into their 10th hour or more, the employee would be entitled to another 30 minute uninterrupted meal break.
 Some employers can enter into “On duty” meal breaks, meaning the employee does a position where leaving the work station or persons the employee is working with are unsafe and thus, must work while eating.
 In certain careers that is allowed.
 There can also be a lawful “waiver” of the first meal period, but never the second.